kamztechsource/Kacytech/README.md

 ## License

-The WhatsApp Bot KACYTECH BUG BOT is released under the [MIT License](https://opensource.org/licenses/MIT).
+The WhatsApp Bot KACYTECH V1 BOT is released under the [MIT License](https://opensource.org/licenses/MIT).

 Enjoy the diverse features of the WhatsApp Bot to enhance your conversations and make your WhatsApp experience more interesting!